swcraig/oxford_dictionary/README.md

 ### Usage Examples
 Some documentation on the different endpoint function calls can be found [here](http://rubydoc.info/gems/oxford_dictionary/OxfordDictionary/Endpoints)

+This wrapper follows the schema laid out by the API quite closely.
+The data schema for the different API calls can be found [here](https://developer.oxforddictionaries.com/documentation).

 ###### Get the results for an entry